• Skip to main content

 Your Course Details

-Prerequisites:HIGH SCHOOL SIMPLIFIED WRITING 1: Strong Foundational Writing Skills (HS 9-2).
-Take the prerequisite course LIVE or through Unlimited Access.
+Prerequisite: High School Simplified Writing 1: Strong Foundational Writing Skills (HS 9-2) Take the prerequisite courses LIVE or through Unlimited Access.
+Alternative prerequisite: a passing assessment from the Aquinas Writing Advantage Assessment service.

 How this course fits with your other High School Writing courses…